M17-Project/M17_spec/docs/data_link_layer.rst

    * - 7-15
      - Reserved (don't care)

-The fields in Table 3 (except tail) form initial LICH.
+The fields in Table 3 (except tail) form initial LSF.
 It contains all information needed to establish M17 link.
-Later in the transmission, the initial LICH is divided into 6 "chunks" and transmitted interleaved with data.
+Later in the transmission, the initial LSF is divided into 5 "chunks" and transmitted interleaved with data.
 The purpose of that is to allow late-joiners to receive the LICH at any point of the transmission.
-The process of collecting full LICH takes 6 frames or 6*40 ms = 240 ms. Four TAIL bits are needed for the convolutional coder to go back to state 0, so also the ending trellis position is known.
+The process of collecting full LSF takes 5 frames or 5*40 ms = 200 ms. Four TAIL bits are needed for the convolutional coder to go back to state 0, so also the ending trellis position is known.